Employment Opportunities, Financial Aid and Scholarships

-For the current academic year 2014-15, tuition at the Graduate School is $1428 per credit.
-A total of 38 credit hours are required for the M.S.
-Therefore the total cost of the BMFS program is approximately $52,000.
+For the current academic year 2017-18, tuition at the Graduate School is $50,980 for the first year.
+The remaining credits in the second year are billed on a per credit basis, making the total cost of the BMFS program approximately $67,000.
 For more information, please contact the Biomedical Forensic Sciences Program at 617-638-1950 or firstname.lastname@example.org.

 Internal Awards and Assistantships

 Graduate Assistantships are available through the Biomedical Forensic Science program.
-Opportunities as teaching and laboratory assistants in the fields of forensic chemistry, DNA, biology and crime scene investigation and blood stain pattern analysis are available throughout the academic year.
-These positions are open to BMFS students only.
+Opportunities as teaching, laboratory and research assistants in the fields of forensic chemistry, DNA, biology and crime scene investigation and blood stain pattern analysis are available throughout the academic year.
+These positions are open to current and incoming BMFS students only.
 Click here to view the job descriptions.

 Additionally, Provost Scholarships may be available to incoming students who have demonstrated outstanding academic conduct in their previous course of study.
 No application is required for this award.